 #13.
 Book a Tour at Takamaka Rum Distillery

-Takamaka Rum Distillery is a great place where you can book a small tour to learn more about rum making and also do some tasting.
-You can’t leave the island without tasting the Seychellois Rum in different variety: original, white or dark, with cocos aroma!
-You can buy the rum from every shop around the island or even from the airport, on your way back home.
+Takamaka Rum Distillery is a great place to book a small tour to learn more about rum-making and do some tasting.
+You can’t leave the island without tasting the Seychellois Rum in different varieties: original, white or dark, with cocos aroma!
+You can buy the rum from every shop around the island or even from the airport on your way back home.

 #14.
 Visit VICTORIA, Africa’s Smallest Capital

-Victoria capital is only 5 kilometres from Beau Vallon and is a great place to spend half a day:
+Victoria capital is only 5 kilometers from Beau Vallon and is a great place to spend half a day:

 - Start with VICTORIA CLOCKTOWER, a mini replica of Big Ben, brought in 1903 when Seychelles became a British colony.

 - NATIONAL HISTORY MUSEUM, a restored old building with new interactive displays, is just nearby.
-You’ll get a glimpse on Seychelles history, learn about pirates, Aldabra tortoises or creole culture.
+You’ll get a glimpse of Seychelles history, learn about pirates, Aldabra tortoises, or creole culture.

 - After that, make a quick stop at ST PAUL’S CATHEDRAL, a prominent mark of Seychelles.

-- VICTORIA BOTANICAL GARDENS, found two bus stops from the main bus terminal in Victoria, is worth a visit.
+- VICTORIA BOTANICAL GARDENS, found two bus stops from the main bus terminal in Victoria, is worth visiting.
 You can see the endemic island species, including the famous coco de Mer and the Aldabra giant tortoises.